intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/pytorch.md

 criterion, and can be used similarly as other criterions.

 # Examples
-Here we provide a simple end to end example.
+Here we provide a simple end to end example, where we use TorchNet and TorchCriterion to train a simple model with Spark DataFrame.
 ```python
 import torch
 import torch.nn as nn